 Do not tie off, simply chain 3, and start working across the end of the blanket, working 2 DC into the sides of the DC stitches, and then one DC per stitch.
 Chain three and turn and work back across in the same manner you did and work your ribbed stitch.

 Thanks for stopping by!
-My mom loves to see finished blankets from the patterns she shares, so if you’d like to tag her on Instagram or leave a picture on her Facebook page, she’d absolutely love it!
+We love to see finished blankets from the patterns we share, so if you’d like to tag us on Instagram or leave a picture on our Facebook page, we’d love to see it!